CityOfPhiladelphia/trip-data-pipeline/README.md

 ## Notes

 * A full year of data could have around 8,000,000 data points.
 Step (1) above may take about 20 minutes to merge and transform this data.
+Step (2) may take another 10 minutes.